 The following description will be added to the Editorial Guidelines and Gateway

-This file provides a mapping between all of the Manufactured Product (MP) concepts present in the Canadian Clinical Drug Data Set (CCDD) and medicinal products identified by a Health Canada DIN (Drug Identification Number) or Natural Product Number (NPN) in the Drug Product Database (DPD or Licensed Natural Health Products Database (LNHPD).
+This file provides a mapping between all of the Manufactured Product (MP) concepts present in the Canadian Clinical Drug Data Set (CCDD) and medicinal products identified by a Health Canada DIN (Drug Identification Number) or Natural Product Number (NPN) in the Drug Product Database (DPD) or Licensed Natural Health Products Database (LNHPD).

 Medicinal products with more granular (specific) representations are needed in the CCDD to meet its use cases.
 The types of products requiring more granular representation in the CCDD are primarily: